ppone/docs/getting-started/invoices.md

-# Creating your First Invoice
+# Creating Your First Invoice

 Creating an invoice is a fairly simple process.
 After all, it's the main thing that Invoiced was designed to do.
 If it is your first time logging into your Invoiced account, we are happy to announce you are one step closer to creating your first Invoice.
 Once you log into your account for the first time, your dashboard won't contain any details regarding your account overview until you have created your first invoice.
 Not to worry.
 Simply click on Create First Invoice to get started.